Glassic Embroidered Hats

 Order THREE patches

-I already paid the taxes on these and postage is included in the prices!
+I already paid the taxes on these and postage to USA addresses is included in the prices!

 The patches have a heat backing, but the vendor suggests sewing them on if not being professionally heat pressed on.
 Below is my experience with home heat sealing a patch.